Ecological stability: Lyapunov stability

 Researchers applying mathematical models from system dynamics usually use Lyapunov stability.

 Numerical stability

-Focusing on the biotic components of an ecosystem, a population or a community possesses numerical stability if the number of individuals is constant or resilient.
+Focusing on the biotic components of an ecosystem, a population, or a community possesses numerical stability if the number of individuals is constant or resilient.

 Sign stability

 It is possible to determine if a system is stable just by looking at the signs in the interaction matrix.

 Stability and diversity

-The relation between diversity and stability has been widely studied.
+The relationship between diversity and stability has been widely studied.

-Diversity can operate to enhance the stability of ecosystem functions at various ecological scales.
+Diversity can enhance the stability of ecosystem functions at various ecological scales.
 For example, genetic diversity can enhance resistance to environmental perturbations.
 At the community level, the structure of food webs can affect stability.
 The effect of diversity on stability in food-web models can be either positive or negative, depending on the trophic coherence of the network.
 At the level of landscapes, environmental heterogeneity across locations has been shown to increase the stability of ecosystem functions.
 A stability diversity tradeoff has also been recently observed in microbial communities from human and sponge host environments.
+In the context of large and heterogeneous ecological networks, stability can be modeled using dynamic Jacobian ensembles.
+These show that scale and heterogeneity can stabilize specific states of the system in the face of environmental perturbations.